AliEssamShaker/VT_project/README.md

 This is the little yet awesome web app.
 Really enjoyed planning it out, organizing and finding good resources and coding it up !!
 I used mongoDB Atlas to have the data on a cloud as opposed to having it on my system, it does not really matter since this is a pretty small dataset anyway, but meeh why not.
+This is also a SPA so its performance is pretty decent.

 <img width="1440" alt="VT_ss1" src="https://user-images.githubusercontent.com/59261797/114055784-48baba00-984e-11eb-9f45-c90fc8778de6.png">